So many price action patterns in technical analysis, but which ones work in stock trading? Do you also wonder?

 Prices may stagnate, and short-term profit-taking selling may occur following a break to the upside, for example, after the first wave of buying.

-Prices are likely to recover to the breakout level, acting as support level and drawing buying interest.
+Prices will likely recover to the breakout level, acting as a support level and drawing buying interest.

 You can also take our course on Certification in Online Technical Analysis to learn more about trading using these price action patterns

 As discussed, the above price action patterns can really help us in stock trading if you use technical charts for the same.
 Price action patterns provide day traders on the stock market with extremely obvious buy and sell signals.
 They are able to identify when a purchase or short-sell order has a high chance of being profitable, as well as when it would be best to take profits and close a transaction.

 What is the best pattern in price action?